The largest competitive cycling event in the United States, the Tour of America’s Dairyland, will make its sixth stop in East Troy on Friday, June 16.

 East Troy’s race is one of three venues that will mark the debut of handcycling at the Tour of America's Dairyland.
 The country’s finest will battle for individual prize money and, overall, for the three-race championship, beginning at 5:10 p.m.

-The East Troy Cycling Classic will also feature the East Troy Farmers Market, an ESPN radio broadcast and local vendors offering a variety of food items and beer, soda and water.
+The East Troy Cycling Classic will also feature the East Troy Farmers Market and local vendors offering a variety of food items and beer, soda and water.
 Many surrounding businesses get in on the action with race day specials and bike themed items.

 East Troy will be the first stop on the 11-day tour, which kicks off in Kenosha June 15 and concludes in Wauwatosa on June 25.